 Part of this important route passed across the Negev, in the southern part of Israel.
 This special off-road private tour will follow some of these ancient trails.
 We will drive across enchanting wilderness landscapes and visit fascinating and mysterious archaeological sites, caravanserai of the ancient convoys.

-The full length of the Incense Route is not really known, but it started in Yemen, passed through Mecca, Medina, and Petra, and ended in the ports of Gaza and El-Arish.
-The better documented parts of the Incense Route came out of Petra, passed through Moa, Horvat Katsrah, Metsad Nekarot, Metsad Saharonim, Metsad Mahmal, Avdat, and Haluza, before reaching Gaza.
-All these sites are recognized as World Heritage sites by UNESCO.
+The full length and exact path of the Incense Route is still not fully known.
+It began somewhere in Yemen, passed through Mecca, Medina, Petra, and ended in the ports of Gaza and El-Arish.
+The path from Petra to the Mediterranean coast is better documented.
+It passed the Aravah and the traversed through the heart of the Negev, including a difficult cross of the Ramon Crater.
+Its main rest stations along this part were at Moa, Horvat Katsrah, Metsad Nekarot, Metsad Saharonim, Metsad Mahmal, Avdat, and Haluza.
+All of these archaeological sites are today UNESCO World Heritage Sites.

-On the second day, we will drive through the sand dunes of Halutza, and reach Shivta, Ruheiba, Horvat Sa’adon and Haluza.
-Some of the sites are in an amazing state of preservation, although they were abandoned more than 1,200 years ago!
-Next to some of the sites, remains from agricultural farms can still be traced.
-They attest to the amazing agricultural development in the Negev in the Byzantine Period.
+Aside the majestic desert landscapes, some of the sites we will visit are unbelievably well preserved, although they were all abandoned more than 1,200 years ago!
+Next to some of the sites, remains from agricultural farms can still be traced, attesting to the amazing ability to cultivate in the Negev in the Byzantine period.

 It is also possible to set just one day of this tour, but we highly recommend executing both days.